-I didn’t have time to explore elsewhere when I visited, but one day I’d like to visit…
+I didn’t have time to explore elsewhere when I visited Copenhagen in winter, but one day I’d like to visit…

 These are obviously just my suggestions, but should your hobbies or preferences differ from mine, you can see everything Copenhagen has to offer here on the official Visit Copenhagen website.

-What were your favourite things to do?
+What were your favourite things to do in Copenhagen in winter?
 I’d love to know!

 Love as always + happy adventuring,